 A number of career paths draw especially heavily on a background in global studies.
-Global studies majors might, for example, seek employment in international governmental or non-governmental organizations, ranging from the United Nations to one of the more than 40 specialized agencies that deal with everything from development aid to health care.
+Global Studies majors might, for example, seek employment in international governmental or non-governmental organizations, ranging from the United Nations to one of the more than 40 specialized agencies that deal with everything from development aid to health care.
 A valuable opportunity for Loyola students interested in careers with international organizations is the Model United Nations, which each year sends a group of students to UN headquarters in New York to participate in a week-long simulation of the General Assembly.
 Diplomacy is a second important career path for global studies majors.
 The most prestigious diplomatic career for US citizens is that of Foreign Service Officer in the Department of State, which has recently substantially increased its hiring.
 Several Loyola graduates have served or are serving as Foreign Service Officers.
 Finally, private companies are the largest source of employment opportunities for students with training in global studies.
 A growing number of firms are interested in hiring students with a background in international relations or knowledge of other languages and cultures.
 The Chicago metropolitan area, whose economy is highly internationalized, is an especially good location for finding a job with an international company.
-Many gobal studies students also pursue graduate degrees in area studies, international economics, politics, or culture, with specialized training in a particular country or region.
+Many global studies students also pursue graduate degrees in area studies, international economics, politics, or culture, with specialized training in a particular country or region.
 Other global studies students pursue careers in law or business, often receiving advanced degrees in those fields.

 If a student entered Loyola as a global studies major, he or she need not formally declare.
 Other students should use LOCUS to declare a major or minor.
-You are highly encourage to meet with the director of the Global Studies Program to discuss program requirements, career goals, and internship options.
+You are highly encouraged to meet with the director of the Global Studies Program to discuss program requirements, career goals, and internship options.